shannonyoshi/GlutenFreeRecipes/Cookies/BrownedButterChocolateChipCookies.md

 - Next Day: After sitting for a day, cookies became more chewy overall.
 **Possible Adjustments**
 - [x] indicated changes has been made in recipe
-- [ ] Add Maldon Salt half way through baking time at the same time as rotating pan.
+- [x] Add Maldon Salt half way through baking time at the same time as rotating pan.
 - [ ] Increase Xanthan Gum to test how this affects baked goods.
-- [ ] Cut out granulated sugar, and add more dark brown sugar--could increase chewiness.
-- [ ] Make cookies smaller since they browned exterior was  more chewy than the interior.
+- [x] Make cookies smaller since they browned exterior was  more chewy than the interior.
-- [ ] Remove whole egg, and replace with 4 egg yolks
+- [x] Remove whole egg, and replace with 4 egg yolks